shahriar-rahman/Lyrics-Scraper/README.md

 ```
 > scrapy crawl spiderName
 ```
-where *spiderName* is the name instantiated inside the spider script.
+where *spiderName* is the name declared inside the spider script.

 <br/>